 -Electrical converters and adapters

--Travel pillow, blanket, eye mask, and ear plugs
+-Pillow, blanket, eye mask, and earplugs

--Travel journal and pen (it’s awful when you forget your pen!)
+-Journal and pen (it’s awful when you forget your pen!)

 -Books and magazines